 President Clayton Rose

-Rose has consistently reaffirmed Bowdoin’s commitment to admissions and financial aid programs that welcome all students regardless of their financial circumstances, with the aim of attracting the very best students and of building a community where everyone has the opportunity for an equally robust experience, regardless of their economic status, background, or identity.
-Today, more than half of Bowdoin students receive need-based, no-loan financial assistance from the College.
+Clayton has consistently reaffirmed Bowdoin’s commitment to admissions and financial aid programs that welcome all students regardless of their financial circumstances, with the aim of attracting the very best students and of building a community where everyone has the opportunity for an equally robust experience, regardless of their economic status, background, or identity.
+Bowdoin is one of only nineteen colleges and universities in America that provide need-blind admissions, meet the needs of students for all four years, and do not require loans in their financial aid packages.
+More than half of Bowdoin students now receive need-based, no-loan financial assistance from the College.

 THRIVE—an initiative established in 2017 and funded by Netflix CEO and Bowdoin alumnus Reed Hastings ’83—aims to substantially transform the experience and improve the graduation rates of low-income students, first-generation college students, and those students traditionally underrepresented on college campuses.

 Today, Bowdoin students hail from 48 U.S. states—with nearly two-thirds from beyond New England—and from 53 foreign countries.
 More than a third are students of color, and 17 percent are the first in their families to attend college.

 Bowdoin is one of a very small number of colleges and universities in the country to declare carbon neutrality, accomplishing the goal in 2018 two years ahead of schedule.
 The College is now developing an even more ambitious climate action plan to guide its sustainability efforts through 2040, and has joined with four Massachusetts liberal arts colleges to help fund a 75-megawatt solar project in Farmington, Maine.